Isostasy with Love: I Elastic equilibrium: Love numbers if homogeneous shell

 If the core is elastic, the analytical expressions for the Love number coefficients are quite long.
 More manageable formulas are obtained by relating the elastic core model to simpler models in which the core is infinitely rigid, fluid-like, or point-like.
 Since the core is homogeneous and extends to the centre of the body, the propagator matrix for the core is used only once and its inverse is not needed.
 As a result, the numerator and denominator of the Love number coefficients depend linearly on the shear modulus of the core.
 Denoting generically the coefficients ($B_j^J$ and so forth) of the elastic core model by the symbol $Z_e$, I can thus write

-where $Z_f$ and $Z_r$ are the values of the coefficient $Z_e$ in the fluid core limit ($\bar\mu_{\rm c}\rightarrow0$) and in the rigid core limit ($\bar\mu_{\rm c}\rightarrow\infty$), respectively.
-The factor of proportionality $p$ is common to all coefficients, so that it simplifies in the Love numbers when taking the rigid core limit.
+where $Z_f$ and $Z_r$ are associated with the limits of a fluid core ($\bar\mu_{\rm c}\rightarrow0$) and of a rigid core ($\bar\mu_{\rm c}\rightarrow\infty$), respectively.
+The factor of proportionality $p$ is common to all coefficients, so that it simplifies when taking the rigid core limit of a Love number.
 Moreover, the fluid core model should reduce to the rigid core model in the point-core limit ($y\rightarrow0$) because the gravity field outside a rigid core is indistinguishable from the one produced by a point-like core.
 Thus, I can write

 where $q$ is a factor of proportionality common to all coefficients. $Z_{f0}$ is the remainder function which vanishes in the point-core limit.
 Solving explicitly the elastic core model, I get